dkpro-migration/howto/repo-merge.md

 We assume that the branches have by-and-large no overlapping files, e.g. because they are both multi-module maven projects that have submodules by different names.
 If there are files or folders with the exactly same names in both master branches, you should check out the master branch of the secondary repo and rename the files/folders before attempting the merge.
 A typical candidate to be renamed is the aggregate pom.xml file in the secondary master.

-To move/rename files out of the way use "git mv" so you preserve history.
+To move/rename files out of the way use `git mv` so you preserve history.

 * Now switch to the primary repo master branch
 * Merge the secondary repo master branch - this should work now without conflicts